oguz-duman/grading/README.md

     Grades can then be entered directly.

-    Once a student's grade is entered, the student is removed from the search results.
+    Once a student's grade is entered, the student is removed from the search results to make further searches easier.

     The most recently entered grades are displayed at the top of the screen, allowing quick verification.
     <br>